Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 This OS agent gets all required configuration from the AD and performance data of monitored hosts through WMI.

-It passes such data to XorMon NG server where data is saved and presented.
+It passes such data to XorMon server where data is saved and presented.

 Is used LPAR2RRD Windows OS agent which works everywhere where is available PowerShell 3 and higher